How to ensure money left in your will goes to the causes you care about

 “When a parent unexpectedly donates a large proportion of their estate to charity without informing their family members, there is a danger they will contest the will, particularly where children were expecting a large inheritance or where estranged family members are cut out of a will in favour of a charity.

-If you are giving to charity, it is likely you have put a lot of thought into where you would like your money to go so you will want to ensure your wishes are followed.
+If you are giving to charity, you have likely put a lot of thought into where you would like your money to go so you will want to ensure your wishes are followed.

 Share this article